Manage Your Boss – 8 ways to “manage up”

 In our previous articles we’ve considered some different approaches to time management.
-These suggest that it’s not really time we need to manage but our use of it that really matters.
-Crucially, we need to consider the quality aspect of time.
+These suggest that it’s not really time we need to manage – it’s how we use it.

-How do we make our time most productive?
 What could be a more effective use of time than ensuring we have a mutually effective relationship with our own line managers?
-Here are our 8 tips to help you manage up:
+But conversely, what could have a worse impact on our time management than when things are difficult between you and your boss?

 1 – First Try to Understand Your Boss